Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

   html validator, so I wouldnt get any react errors.
   ![Picture of the results of the Html validator](https://github.com/Kimskogfelter/pp5-frontend-nerdalert/blob/main/public/readme/testing/html%20validator.jpg)

-- The Javascript code got valified through a Javascript validator
+- The Javascript code I wrote for my own contact page got valified through a Javascript validator: I didnt test the other code that
+Code Institute had writen as I assume that code is correct and doesnt have to be changed in order to pass.
 ![Picture of the results of the Javascript validator]()

 #### Manual testing